Nobody taught you how to build a secure partnership, and now you’re wondering if it's even possible to live with less friction.

 ABOUT JONATHAN HASSALL

 Jonathan is an ADHD & Executive Function Coach and director of Connect ADHD Coaching, providing services internationally from Brisbane, Australia.
 His background includes psychiatric services and as Scientific Advisor for ADHD in the pharmaceutical industry.
 Jonathan trained as a an ADHD coach through the US and offers individual and group programs for people with ADHD.
 Jonathan is a regular speaker at national ADHD meetings in Australian and US.
 He is a board member of ADDA and a published author.
+My focus includes the translation of relevant executive function theory to facilitate individuals with ADHD finding and embracing their “neuro-native” state supporting adaptation and realization of potential.

 Dulce Torres, LPC-S